 Which is better – cash-out refinance vs. HELOC?

-When you compare cash-out refinance vs. HELOC, it’s easy to see the benefits of both.
-Both are excellent finance tools to help you meet your financial goals.
+When you compare cash-out refinance vs. HELOC, it’s easy to see the benefits of each.
+Both are excellent tools to help you meet your financial goals.
 When trying to decide which is better for your situation, it helps to answer a few questions first.

 What is the money for?